dtudk/pythonsupport-page/docs/internal/piwik_documentation.rst

 For example a trigger can executed when:

 *
-    A user scrolls past a specific percentage down the screen
+    A user scrolls past a specific percentage down the screen.
 *
-    A user clicks on a specific element/button
+    A user clicks on a specific element/button.
 *
-    A user visits a specific URL with query elements
+    A user visits a specific URL with query elements.

 Current triggers: